vopani/datatableton/.github/ISSUE_TEMPLATE/exercise-request.md

 ---

 **Describe Topic**
-A clear and concise description of what functionality should have an exercise.
+A clear and concise description of what functionality should have a new exercise.

 **Suggested Set**
 The set number or name where the functionality is most suitable for.